Aranyalma2/elfinConnectServer/README.md

 ### Message format
 >[!NOTE]
->This format will deprecated soon by security reasons, so verbose documentation will be available after changes.
+>This format will be deprecated soon by security reasons, so verbose documentation will be available after changes.

 ```
 type;uuid;content